 Computer Forensics and Security Research Projects

-Over the past twenty years there has been a tremendous increase in the use of computers and computer networks to drive the information processing that forms the infrastructure of modern business.
+Over the past 20 years there has been a tremendous increase in the use of computers and computer networks to drive the information processing that forms the infrastructure of modern business.
 Some of the major assets of a company, namely its intellectual property and records of its financial assets, are held in computer systems.
 The modern criminal has therefore begun to focus more and more on the potential rewards of tapping into the company's assets illegally, using computers as the fundamental means of committing these crimes.
 Security threats increasingly come through attacks using computer and information systems.

 Criminals are generally ahead of law enforcement personnel and even business, industry, government, and academia's own computer systems staff and management.
 High quality graduate education in this field should help prevent such criminal activity and indeed help in tracking the perpetrators of such crime.